dibg/sheepit-scraper/README.md

 4. Polishing

 ## Feedback and collaboration
 Feedback is welcome in any stage of development.
 Even better if you wish to contribute.
-Before you push make sure to ignore data/* and credentials.py from the commit:
+Before you push make sure to ignore credentials.py from the commit:
-`git update-index --skip-worktree ./data/*`
 `git update-index --skip-worktree ./configuration/credentials.py`